-Brass welding methods include: gas welding, carbon arc welding, manual arc welding and argon arc welding.
+The methods for welding brass include gas welding, carbon arc welding, manual arc welding, and argon arc welding.

 1. Gas welding of brass

-These welding wires contain elements such as silicon, tin and iron, which can prevent and reduce the evaporation and burning loss of zinc in the molten pool, and help to ensure the performance of the weld and prevent the generation of pores.
+The welding wires commonly used for brass gas welding are wire 221, wire 222, and wire 224.
+These wires contain elements such as silicon, tin, and iron, which help prevent and reduce the evaporation and burning loss of zinc during the welding process, ensuring the quality of the weld and preventing the formation of pores.

 2. Manual arc welding of brass

-In addition to copper 227 and copper 237, self-made electrodes can also be used for welding brass.
-During brass arc welding, the positive connection method of DC power supply shall be adopted, and the electrode shall be connected to the negative electrode.
+In addition to copper 227 and copper 237, self-made electrodes can also be used for brass welding.
+During brass arc welding, it is recommended to use a DC power supply with the positive electrode connected to the workpiece and the negative electrode connected to the electrode.

-Brass weldments in contact with corrosive media such as seawater and ammonia must be annealed after welding to eliminate welding stress.
+It is important to note that brass weldments that come into contact with corrosive media, such as seawater and ammonia, should be annealed after welding to relieve any welding stress.

 3. Manual argon arc welding of brass

-Standard brass welding wires: wire 221, wire 222 and wire 224 can be used for Brass manual argon arc welding, or materials with the same composition as the base metal can be used as filling materials.
+Standard brass welding wires such as wire 221, wire 222, and wire 224 can be used for brass manual argon arc welding.
+Alternatively, filling materials with the same composition as the base metal can be used.

-After welding, the weldment shall be heated to 300 ~ 400°C for annealing treatment to eliminate the welding stress and prevent cracks during use.
+It is recommended to weld as fast as possible to achieve optimal results.
+After welding, the weldment should be heated to a temperature between 300 to 400°C for annealing to relieve any welding stress and prevent cracks during use.

 4. Brass carbon arc welding

-During brass carbon arc welding, wires such as wire 221, wire 222 and wire 224 can be selected according to the composition of base metal, or self-made brass welding wire can be used for welding.
+For brass carbon arc welding, wire 221, wire 222, and wire 224 can be selected based on the composition of the base metal.
+Alternatively, self-made brass welding wire can also be used.

-Gas flux 301 can be used as flux for welding.
+Gas flux 301 can be used as a flux during welding.

-Short arc welding shall be carried out to reduce evaporation and burning loss of zinc.
+It is recommended to use short arc welding to minimize the evaporation and burning loss of zinc.

 Red copper welding method

-The methods of welding red copper (commonly known as industrial pure copper) include gas welding, manual carbon arc welding, manual electric arc welding and manual argon arc welding.
-Automatic welding can also be used for large structures.
+Red copper, also known as industrial pure copper, can be welded using various methods such as gas welding, manual carbon arc welding, manual electric arc welding, manual argon arc welding, and automatic welding for larger structures.